Canada’s Only Pre-War Tobacco Baseball Set is, um, Different

 Most of the significant American tobacco cards measured 1 7/16″.
 The Imperial cards, by comparison, were slightly larger at 1 1/2″.
 Whether that was done to accommodate a larger package, I’m not sure.
 But the cards do measure slightly wider.

-One of the more interesting facets is that, while produced by Imperial Tobacco, the company’s name was not printed on the cards.
+One of the more interesting facets is that, while they are believed to have been produced by Imperial Tobacco, the company’s name was not printed on the cards.
+Some have even wondered if they were Imperial Tobacco cards at all.
 That was in stark contrast to other cards, which basically served as walking, talking advertisements.

 Part of the whole point of distributing tobacco cards, after all, was to get your name on them.
 The T206 set is a perfect example of this with its numerous brands printed onto the backs.
 Same for T205 and numerous other sets.
 Printing the cards and then not including your company’s name on them sort of defeated the purpose.